The Cattle Drive Protocol¶

 Info

 In info, I introduce a protocol parameter.
-As many Fediverse applications are single actor, and thus are not really able to implement creating and deleting actors in a meaningful way, they should set this parameter to CowDrive
+As many Fediverse applications are single actor, and thus are not really able to implement creating and deleting actors in a meaningful way, they should set this parameter to CowDrive.
+However, I believe these are still valid use cases of this protocol.

 Todo